NBKelly/2022_AdventOfCode/README.md

 | Day 03  | The submarine appears to be faulty (cheap chinese merchandise), so we run a diagnostic.
 We're concerned with the **power consumption** and the **life support rating** of the vessel.
 | Day 04  | 1.5km below the surface, a giant squid has grappled our submarine (revenge for chinese fishery practices).
 Eric decides it wants to play bingo.
 We use the bingo program on the ship to print a set of boards and draws, and then game the system to see the best ways to win and lose.
 | Day 05  | We've come accross a network of hydrothermal vents on the ocean floor.
 To get through safely, we must map them.
 Hey where did that octopus go?
 We never found out what he wanted?
+| Day 06  | Still heading down, we see some lanternfish.
+We attempt to model their growth rate.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).